soDLA-publishment/somnia/Chapter 3. Reg2dp, Get the Correct Configurations from CSB/README.md

 To make your accelerators be compatible with [tensorRT](https://github.com/NVIDIA/TensorRT), check [hardware specification manuals] (https://github.com/nvdla/hw/tree/master/spec/manual), it provides the information of configuration specifications, so that your accelerator can be supported by [NVDLA Kernel Mode Driver](http://nvdla.org/sw/runtime_environment.html#kernel-mode-driver).

-To setup dual_register, for example, you create a cmac block under your-project_dir , in cmac_config file, add a bundle named dual_reg_outputs
+To setup dual_register, for example, you create a cmac block under your-project-dir , in cmac_config file, add a bundle named dual_reg_outputs

 ```